luxxle/luxxle-core/docs/chromium_version_upgrade.md

-# Upgrading `brave-core` to a newer version of Chromium
+# Upgrading `luxxle-core` to a newer version of Chromium

-This document describes the basics and the tooling available to have `brave-core` upstream tag selection chromium, also known as a *version bump*.
+This document describes the basics and the tooling available to have `luxxle-core` upstream tag selection chromium, also known as a *version bump*.

 ## Understanding the basics

-In order to be able to depend on, and make changes to vanilla Chromium, `brave-core` has to pick a tag of Chromium to checkout and build against.
+In order to be able to depend on, and make changes to vanilla Chromium, `luxxle-core` has to pick a tag of Chromium to checkout and build against.
 This tag is set in [`package`](../package.json) and saved as `tag`.

 ```json